 She has had a lucky escape.
 If not for her brothers — a dragoon and a musketeer — she would have been killed.
 She realises that some men are nasty but can see that others are nice.

 By way of the moralistic afterword, young women are warned against being curious.
 In fact, other versions of this story have added subtitles such as “The Effects of Female Curiosity” or “The Fatal Effects of Female Curiosity”.
-I wonder if mine is a purely modern interpretation, or if young women of the 1600s read it as Charles Perrault tried hard to enforce — that wives must not pry into the business of their husbands or else they will find out things they don’t want to know.
+In the 1600s Charles Perrault was enforcing the message that wives must not pry into the business of their husbands or else they will find out things they don’t want to know.
+There is a long, long tradition of stories warning women and girls not to be curious.
+One of the earliest begins in the Garden of Eden, but can be traced through myth (“Pandora”) and fairy tale (“Bluebeard”).

 She is now rich, having inherited Bluebeard’s castle.
 (He has no children — otherwise the castle would have gone to his sons.)
 She uses some of her inheritance to marry off her sister, Anne, and then remarries, this time to a nice man, like her brothers.